Generic Name: acetaminophen, caffeine, and dihydrocodeine (a SEET a MIN oh fen, KAF een, dye HYE droe KOE deen)

 Before taking this medicine

-Do not breast-feed while taking codeine/tramadol.
-This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.
+Do not breastfeed.
+Dihydrocodeine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I take Trezix?

-Follow all directions on your prescription label.
-Never take Trezix in larger amounts, or for longer than prescribed.
+Follow the directions on your prescription label and read all medication guides.
+Never use Trezix in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to take more of this medicine.

 If you need surgery or medical tests, tell the doctor ahead of time that you are using this medicine.